tnabtaf/pub_spork/README.md

 ### Relevant Pubs Library

 This is a collection of publications that we have already looked at and determined to be relevant to our our interests.
-The *relevant rubs lib* is stored online, in a reference manager such as CiteULike or Zotero.
+The *relevant pubs lib* is stored online, in a reference manager such as CiteULike or Zotero.

 The end goal of PubSpork is to help you create your *relevant pubs lib*.